Learning Not to Learn: Nature versus Nurture in Silico: Time Horizons, Meta-Learned Strategies Entropy Reduction

+The agents displayed clear hallmarks of model-based behavior and behavioral changes over their lifetime (figure \ref{fig:grid_dynamics}).
 When the agent has encountered the high reward once, it resorts to a deterministic exploitation strategy that follows a shorter trajectory through the environment than the one initially used during exploration.
 Furthermore, the adaptive policies identify when there is not enough time left in the episode to reach the previously exploited goal location.
 In that case the policies switch towards the easier to reach small goal location.
-The oscillating policy entropy (columns three and four of supplementary figure \ref{fig:grid_dynamics}) is state-specific and indicates that the meta-learned strategies have correctly learned a transition model of the relevant parts of the environment.
+The policy entropy (column three of figure \ref{fig:grid_dynamics}) is state-specific and indicates that the meta-learned strategies have correctly learned a transition model of the relevant parts of the environment.
 If an action does not affect the overall length of the trajectory to a goal, this is reflected in the entropy of the policy.
-Finally, we analyzed the distinct recurrent dynamics for the three different strategies (final column of supplementary figure \ref{fig:grid_dynamics}).
+Finally, we analyzed the distinct recurrent dynamics for the three different strategies (final column of figure \ref{fig:grid_dynamics}).
 We find that the dimensionality of the dynamics increases with the adaptivity of the behavior.
-As the training lifetime increases, the participation ratio \citep{gao_2017} of the hidden state dynamics increases and the explained variance of the first three principal components drops.
+As the training lifetime increases, the participation ratio \cite{gao_2017} of the hidden state dynamics increases and the explained variance of the first three principal components drops.